 PEANUT BUTTER FRENCH TOAST

-· ½ tablespoon butter
+- ½ tablespoon butter

 - 1 egg

-· 1 teaspoon agave nectar
+- 1 teaspoon agave nectar

-· 2 tablespoons milk
+- 2 tablespoons milk

-· 2 tablespoons peanut butter, room temperature ; smooth or crunchy, your preference
+- 2 tablespoons peanut butter room temperature ; smooth or crunchy, your preference

-· 2 slices of bread (gluten free or gluten bread)
+- 2 slices of bread gluten free or gluten bread

 HOMEMADE ORGANIC STRAWBERRY SYRUP

-· 1 quart strawberries (I prefer organic)
+- 1 quart strawberries I prefer organic

-· ¼ cup honey
+- ¼ cup honey

-· ¼ cup granulated sugar
+- ¼ cup granulated sugar

-· ½ cup water
+- ½ cup water

-· 1 teaspoon arrowroot starch (or cornstarch)
+- 1 teaspoon arrowroot starch or cornstarch

-1. Hull, core and slice strawberries.
+- Hull, core and slice strawberries.
 Place them in a heavy saucepan and mash with potato masher or back of a large spoon.

-2. In a small bowl, mix arrowroot starch in the ½ cup water with a whisk to fully combine.
+- In a small bowl, mix arrowroot starch in the ½ cup water with a whisk to fully combine.
 Add sugar and honey.
 Stir to mix together and pour over strawberries in the saucepan.

-3. Bring to a medium boil and immediately reduce heat to medium or medium-low, allowing mixture to just simmer for 20-25 minutes when it should be thicker.
-Much of the thickening happens after it sits so don’t worry if it is not syrup consistency entirely.
+Bring to a medium boil and immediately reduce heat to medium or medium-low, allowing mixture to just simmer for 20-25 minutes when it should be thicker.
+NOTE: Much of the thickening happens after it sits so don’t worry if it is not syrup consistency entirely.
 Consistency note: if the syrup is more chunky that you desire, you may use a immersion or stick blender at this stage to smooth out the consistency.

-4. Remove mixture from heat and allow it to cool for 20 minutes.
+- Remove mixture from heat and allow it to cool for 20 minutes.
 Use on French toast, pancakes, waffles or anything else you desire.
 Place any access in a sealed jar in the refrigerator for up to 2 weeks.